 Our pet policies and restrictions are waived for an assistance animal or service animal for a person with a disability.
 If you have questions about an assistance animal or service animal, please feel free to contact us.

 Yes.
-If you are approved to have a pet, there is monthly pet rent, a pet deposit, and a one-time non-refunable service fee.
-Pet rent is a flat rate of $25.00 per animal per month.
-The pet deposit is refundable and is $200.00 total in addition to any other rental deposits.
-Finally, there is a non-refundable service fee of $150.00 charged when your pet addendum is signed.
+If you are approved to have a pet, there is monthly pet rent and a pet deposit.
+Pet rent is a flat rate of $50 for the first animal and $70 or two animals, per month.
+The pet deposit is refundable and is $250.00 total in addition to any other rental deposits.

 We will not charge any fees or deposits for an assistance animal or service animal for a person with a disability.